Families - educating

 us and then share the knowledge gained through our portrayals.

-aspirations, motivations and actions of so many who went before us gives us
+aspirations, motivations, beliefs and actions of so many who went before us gives us

 a greater perspective for our own faith as well as encouragement, tools and respect to carry forward in our day to day lives.
 For